Cooleaf founder John Duisberg shares lessons learned throughout his entrepreneurial journey and insights on company culture.

 These days, companies need to connect their people to their brand in a more meaningful way.
 If their own people aren’t passionate about the mission and core values of the company, then how can your customers become passionate about it?

 So, Cooleaf exists to help companies strengthen their brand’s value proposition in order to better connect with their employees.
 This way, they can strive to be a top workplace environment.

-How do you define culture?
+How do you define “culture”?

 John: We’re a small company now, so everyone works in the same room.
 It feels like a family.
 There are about 5 full-time employees at the moment and we’re all in it together, which is really fun.

 The challenges come as you grow.
 We want to focus on preserving that entrepreneurial feel as we grow.
 We want every person to feel like they are an owner of the company and are invested in its long-term success.

-I worked with one of my now co-founders.
-At the time, we would have those coffee shop conversations and daydream about starting a business one day.
+John: I worked for a healthcare technology company with one of my now co-founders.
+I was successful and I enjoyed what I did, but at the time, we would have those coffee shop conversations and daydream about starting a business one day.

-Firstly, I wanted to have a live product, not just a concept.
-Secondly, I wanted to make sure we had some seed funding in place so we wouldn’t just be burning our own cash.
-Lastly, I wanted to have a 12-month runway to save up so I could support myself through the bumpy road of entrepreneurship.
+We were all still working full-time jobs while we built up our business.
+Before I felt comfortable enough to go off on my own, I wanted to have a live product, not just a concept.
+I wanted to make sure we had some seed funding in place so we wouldn’t just be burning our own cash.
+And I wanted to have a 12-month runway saved up so I could support myself through the bumpy road of entrepreneurship.

 In your experience, what’s the best way to approach seed funding?

-Well as a first step, reach out to family and friends and ask: Is this something you’d be interested in?
+John: As a first step, reach out to family and friends and ask: Is this something you’d be interested in?

 When I reached out to potential seed funders, I didn’t just want them to contribute financially, but also to be on board as acting advisors.
-Because when they’re helping you become successful, they are more likely to buy-in to the achievements of your company.
+Because when they’re helping you become successful, they are more likely to buy into the achievements of your company.